Arthritis? Get Out and Exercise to Relieve Pain!

 If you have arthritis, consider a visit to Dr. Dhanish Patel at Milpitas Spine Center.
 Dr. Patel and his dedicated team of chiropractors and therapists are focused on whole body wellness.
 They are dedicated to giving your body the support and care it needs to heal.

-If you live in Milpitas, San Jose, Fremont, Sunnyvale or Santa Clara and you have arthritis, contact the Milpitas Spine Center at 408-942-1122 for a complimentary consultation to see if we can help.
+If you live in Milpitas, San Jose, Fremont, Sunnyvale or Santa Clara and are experiencing lower back pain, contact the Milpitas Spine Center for a complimentary consultation to see if we can help.